exoplatform/exo-documentation/docs/GettingStarted.rst

 |image170|

-When you choose this option, a confirmation popup appears.
+When you choose this option, a confirmation popup appears:

 |image169|